 Figma Designs for Documentation

 Looking back, this time period was really fun, because we were making so much visible progress: Damian providing us with new designs, we internally reviewing every little corner and color choice, communicating back to tonik who implemented our changes in record speed, afterwards starting to implement the finished designs on our side to see it in live action.
 A big thanks to everyone involved in that stage: you were great!
-You can see the final website version here and you will experience the dashboard and documentation as part of our onboarding process once you’ve signed up for our waitlist (which you should do here immediately).
+You can see the final website version here and you will experience the dashboard and documentation as part of our onboarding process once you’ve signed up for lemon.markets (which you should do here immediately).

 The most complex “sub-project” — our Dashboard